econnet/econ/do.rst

 The value of an econ lattice is

 - the product econ lattice (internal structure)
-- the product work shares defining ownership on product sales
+- the product work shares defining ownership on product sales (tributes)
 - the product customers (external structure)

 There is no need to calculate the full value of an econ lattice, because it cannot be sold as a whole.
-An interested buyer would have to contact every contributor and agree on a price for its work shares separately.
+An interested buyer would need to agree on a price for every contributor's tribute separately.

 The product developers can freely regroup for other products, also concurrently.
 The developers of a product cannot be bought without employing everybody,